2022–23 Hibernian F.C. season: Scottish Cup

-Matches

 Scottish League Cup

 Hibs entered the 2022–23 Scottish League Cup at the group stage, and were drawn in Group D along with Morton, Falkirk, Clyde and SPFL newcomers Bonnyrigg Rose.
 A defeat by Falkirk and a penalty shootout loss against Morton left Hibs on the brink of elimination at the group stage.
 Their elimination was confirmed when it transpired that Hibs had fielded a player who was under suspension (Rocky Bushiri) against Morton, which meant that they forfeited the match.